Zardinality/TF_Deformable_Net/README.md

 cython

 g++ 4.9(For gcc5 users, you should check make.sh and modify it as told.
 But there are still chances you might failed with some `undefined symbol` message, I haven't figured it out totally.
-But generally g++ 4.9 should be the safest.)
+Therefore g++ 4.9 should be the safest.)

 Cuda 8.0

+Cudnn 6.0

+For cuda and cudnn of a different version, please modify `./lib/cuda_config.h ` accordingly, but I don't give the guarantee it will work.

 ## Requirements: Hardware